Tsukoyachi/CS-Semester-5-6/Cours/S6/English/English Lesson 27th  March 2023.md

 - the marker is on his last leg. idiom : He's on his last leg = He's about to die.

+- It drags on.
+It mean that it never end.

 How to present a summary :
 - Don't repete yourself :
 	- Talk about this